chad-g-adams/chad-g-adams-hugo/content/post/presentation-skills-training.md

 * 45 minute

 Start small because that will force you to focus on the main message only.
 Then build out the details around it to fill in the time.
-As a bonus, by creating your presentations this way, you'll be able to better adapt to being given less/more time on the day of the presentation, and also be ready to give the same presentation again in a different format should the need arise.
+As a bonus, by creating your presentations this way, you'll be able to better adapt to being given less/more time on the day of the presentation, while also being ready to give the same presentation again in a different format should the need arise.

 ## Know the audience
 Know your audience!
 Can you find out any more about them and what they want before the presentation?
 This has burned me before by making wrong assumptions about what level of knowledge the audience was starting from.
 A simple question could have clarified that.